 Amy Johnson Crow, on her blog No Story Too Small, has challenged her fellow bloggers to post 52 Ancestors in 52 Weeks.
-This is week thirty-three.
+This is week thirty.

 My great-great-great grandfather, Thomas Burton, was born on May 28, 1816 in Wrenhigham, Co.
 Norfolk, England.
 His parents were Thomas Burton Sr. and Alice Maria Hardy.

 I don’t know anything about Thomas’ early life at this point, but on March 21, 1848, he married Dionysia Ansted, daughter of John and Dionysia (Northeast) Ansted, in Lambeth, Surrey, England.

 On the 22d inst., at St. Michael’s Church, Stockwell, by the Rev. Charles Kemble, Thomas Burton, Jun., Esq., of Thurton, Norfolk, to Dionysia, second daughter of John Ansted, Esq., of Portland-place, Clapham-road.

 The 1851 census finds Thomas (34) and Dionysia (23) living in Thurton, Norfolk.
 They are living in Thurton Hall, along with their children Alice Jane (2) and Thomas Northeast (5 months).
 Thomas is listed as a farmer of 269 acres, employing 10 labourers and 2 boys.
 The family also employs Ellen Harvey (cook), Martha Brewer (housemaid), Jemina Bedingfield (nursemaid), James Ecctertorn (groom) and William Brewer (shepherd?).